robclewley/ieee754_simulation/README.md

 * decimal context precision value must not be changed by the user to be less than the precision required by any ContextClass instances (Binary numbers of a fixed precision), otherwise arithmetic on those numbers may be inaccurate.
-  In Python 2.5 and above, local context could be established for these calculations using the with statement (see here for implementation details: http://docs.python.org/lib/decimal-decimal.html).
-See binary_py25.py.
+  Local context could be established for these calculations using the `with` statement (see [here for implementation details](https://docs.python.org/3/library/decimal.html)).
 * mod, floordiv, divmod methods are not supported.
 * Can be slow to evaluate expressions involving high precision values.
 * Can hash a binary context (ContextClass instance), but cannot hash